Quantum-Limited Acoustoelectric Amplification in a Piezoelectric-2DEG Heterostructure: Deriving the Electric Susceptibility

 This is identical to the corresponding term for the real part of the Lindhard susceptibility in the low-mobility regime from Ref.~\cite{chatterjee2024abinitio}.
 Therefore, integrating over $S'$ leads to the same result, independent of the drift velocity:

 where we made the replacement $k_F^2 \rightarrow 2\pi n$ in the second step.
-For the same reason as with the imaginary part of $\chi^{(1)}_L$, the variation of the real part of $\chi^{(1)}_L$ with carrier density and mobility is identical in the medium-low-mobility ($v_F k_F \gtrsim \gamma \gtrsim v_F q$) and the ultra-low-mobility ($\gamma \gtrsim v_F k_F$) regimes, particularly because the raw electron-phonon interaction rates for both the real and imaginary cases feature the same variation (i.e., a linear variation) with the electron-phonon detuning (see the discussion in the derivation for the low-mobility result for $\textrm{Im}[\chi^{(1)}]$ for an explanation of how this ensures a mobility-invariant interaction rate per electron per mobility-cubed in the ultra-low-mobility limit).
+For the same reason as with the imaginary part of $\chi^{(1)}_L$, the variation of the real part of $\chi^{(1)}_L$ with carrier density and mobility is identical in the medium-temperature ($v_F k_F \gtrsim k_B T/\hbar \gtrsim v_F q$) and the high-temperature ($k_B T/\hbar \gtrsim v_F k_F$) regimes, particularly because the raw electron-phonon interaction rates for both the real and imaginary cases feature the same variation (i.e., a linear variation) with the average electron-phonon detuning $\expect{(\Delta \omega)_{k_x'}}$ (see the discussion in the derivation for the low-mobility result for $\textrm{Im}[\chi^{(1)}]$ for an explanation of how this ensures a temperature-invariant interaction rate per electron per mobility-cubed in the high-temperature limit).

 As with the high-mobility/low-drift-velocity limit, the invariance of the real part of $\chi^{(1)}_L$ in drift velocity is explained by the changes in negative-velocity and positive-velocity dipole formation probabilities counteracting each other as the drift velocity is changed.
 This is especially clear in the low-mobility case since the changes in emissive detuning and absorptive detuning with respect to drift velocity cancel each other out.
 Here, the ratio between $\textrm{Im}[\chi^{(1)}_L]$ and $\textrm{Re}[\chi^{(1)}_L]$ (from Eq.~\eqref{eq: low mobility imaginary chi(1)} becomes the following: